otaviof/trackers/README.md

 ## Motivation

-Tracker services is something that can disappear and re-appear pretty much all over the sudden, it can be subject of blockades, take down actions and other infrastructure related problems.
-So, at the end of the day you want to know which trackers are working, and with this information you can optimize your client, to only spend time on working trackers.
+Tracker services is something that can disappear and re-appear pretty much all over the sudden, and at the end of the day you want to know which trackers are working, and with this information you can optimize your client, to only spend time on working trackers.

 For this book-keeping work `trackers` helps you to understand which ones are in use, test if they